kedro-org/kedro/docs/source/contribution/development_for_databricks.md

 make databricks-build
 ```

-You should see a stream of messages be written to your terminal.
+You should see a stream of messages being written to your terminal.
 Behind the scenes, `build-databricks` does the following:

 1. Builds a wheel file of your modified version of Kedro.
 2. Uninstalls any library on your Databricks cluster with the same wheel file name.